stengunn/110-fall2018/Schedule.md

 ## <a name="week4">Week 4</a> (Sep 19/21): Basic HTML & CSS</a>

 This week you'll learn how to create basic web pages, using HTML and CSS.
-In class, I'll talk generally about these technologies, but most of your learning will come from the assigned tutorial.
+In class, I'll provide an overview of how these technologies work, but most of your learning will come from the assigned tutorial.

 **[Lynda.com HTML Essential Training](https://www.lynda.com/Web-Development-tutorials/HTML-Essential-Training/170427-2.html?org=rit.edu)**
-- Complete before Tuesday's class: Introduction and sections 1-2
+- Complete before Tuesday's class: Introduction and sections 1-4
-- Complete before (or in) Thursday's class: Sections 3-5 (bring headphones to class!)
+- Complete before (or in) Thursday's class: Sections 5-7 (bring headphones to class!)
-- Complete by Saturday morning: Sections 6-7
+- Be prepared to show your work for each of the chapter challenges to the TA

 **[Exercise to Prepare for Week 5](weekly_materials/week4/unixHomework)** In order to do the exercises for week 5, you'll need to make sure that your account on RIT's web server is properly configured.
 Make sure you do this exercise during week 4, so that if there are problems we have time to correct them!